Large language model: Dialogue processing (chatbot)

-An LLM can be turned into a chatbot or a "dialog assistant" by specializing it for conversation.
-In essence, user input is prefixed with a marker such as "Q:" or "User:" and the LLM is asked to predict the output after a fixed "A:" or "Assistant:".
+An LLM can be turned into a chatbot by specializing it for conversation.
+User input is prefixed with a marker such as "Q:" or "User:" and the LLM is asked to predict the output after a fixed "A:" or "Assistant:".
 This type of model became commercially available in 2022 with ChatGPT, a sibling model of InstructGPT fine-tuned to accept and produce dialog-formatted text based on GPT-3.5.
 It could similarly follow user instructions.
-Before the stream of User and Assistant lines, a chat context usually start with a few lines of overarching instructions, from a role called "developer" or "system" to convey a higher authority than the user's input.
+Before the stream of User and Assistant lines, a chat context usually starts with a few lines of overarching instructions, from a role called "developer" or "system" to convey a higher authority than the user's input.
 This is called a "system prompt".

 Retrieval-augmented generation

-Retrieval-augmented generation (RAG) is an approach that enhances LLMs by integrating them with document retrieval systems.
+Retrieval-augmented generation (RAG) is an approach that integrates LLMs with document retrieval systems.
 Given a query, a document retriever is called to retrieve the most relevant documents.
 This is usually done by encoding the query and the documents into vectors, then finding the documents with vectors (usually stored in a vector database) most similar to the vector of the query.
 The LLM then generates an output based on both the query and context included from the retrieved documents.

 Tool use

 Tool use is a mechanism that enables LLMs to interact with external systems, applications, or data sources.
-It can allow for example to fetch real-time information from an API or to execute code.
+It can allow LLMs to, for example, fetch real-time information from an API or to execute code.
 A program separate from the LLM watches the output stream of the LLM for a special tool-calling syntax.
 When these special tokens appear, the program calls the tool accordingly and feeds its output back into the LLM's input stream.

 Early tool-using LLMs were fine-tuned on the use of specific tools.
-But fine-tuning LLMs for the ability to read API documentation and call API correctly has greatly expanded the range of tools accessible to an LLM.
-Describing available tools in the system prompt can also make an LLM able to use tools.
-A system prompt instructing ChatGPT (GPT-4) to use multiple types of tools can be found online.
+But fine-tuning LLMs for the ability to read API documentation and call APIs correctly has greatly expanded the range of tools accessible to an LLM.